YU TANG CERAMICS STUDIO & GALLERY

 Yu Tang Ceramics Studio & Gallery is a cooperative ceramic studio and gallery space located in the Greenwood neighborhood of Seattle since February, 2017.
-A space open for all to mindfully explore clay, personal expression, and identity through community outreach programs, workshops, classes, studio memberships, studio apprenticeships, and rented artist space.
+The studio offers group and private classes, workshops, studio apprenticeships, and rented artist space.
+A space open for all to mindfully explore clay, personal expression, and identity.
 There is a focus on building community and relationships with partnering organizations, students, teachers, studio members, resident artists, and featured artists in the gallery.

 For more information on hosting an event or having your organization partner for outreach programming, please visit our Community Outreach page.

 Yu Tang Ceramics Studio & Gallery features and sells works by various artists and the works of owner and artist Curtis Yu.

 Works for sale can be found at the Yu Tang Ceramics Studio & Gallery located at 519 North 85th Street, Seattle, WA 98103, at the Ballard Farmers Market, and custom orders are available by contacting Curtis Yu at firstname.lastname@example.org